Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 where city_id = 5128638;
 ```

-SQL dot notation `v.city.coord.lat` is used in this command to pull out values at lower levels within the JSON hierarchy.
+SQL dot notation `v:city.coord.lat` is used in this command to pull out values at lower levels within the JSON hierarchy.
 This allows us to treat each field as if it were a column in a relational table.

 The new view should appear just under the table `json_weather_data` at the top left of the UI.
 You may need to expand or refresh the database objects browser in order to see it.